-Tier I instruction is the uninterrupted high quality classroom instruction that all students receive.
-This core instruction is standards based, differentiated, and offers a variety of assessments that are used to monitor student progress toward mastery as well as guide instruction.
+Tier I instruction is the uninterrupted high-quality classroom instruction that all students receive.
+This core instruction is standards-based, and differentiated, and offers a variety of assessments that are used to monitor student progress toward mastery as well as guide instruction.
 Tier II instruction is supplemental instruction that is provided to students whose data shows a need for more intense instruction.
 Students in Tier II are given additional time to practice the strategies and skills with content specialists.
-Instruction in Flexible Groups is the differentiated instruction that students receive based on their individual learning needs or path.
+Instruction in Flexible Groups is the differentiated instruction that students receive based on their individual learning needs or paths.
 Some students receive enrichment or an extension of learning while others receive remediation.
 Tier II instruction is a separate time for each team of teachers to provide individualized remediation for identified students.
 There are times when students need more intensive Tier III instruction.
-Tier III is a wrap around approach to provide identified students the most intensive instructional support.
+Tier III is a wrap-around approach to provide identified students with the most intensive instructional support.
 Tier III instruction is in addition to the Tier I and Tier II supports in place and can occur at a greater frequency and/or a longer duration than Tier II.

-All buildings have hired two additional faculty members serving as specialists.
+All buildings have hired two additional faculty members to serve as specialists.
 One was to focus on reading and one on math.
-These specialists work with grade level teams and their students to provide targeted Tier II instruction based on students' needs of learning the established ELs.
+These specialists work with grade-level teams and their students to provide targeted Tier II instruction based on students' needs of learning the established ELs.
 Students who do not respond to Tier I through Tier II instruction will be referred for Tier III support and/or intensified special education services which will provide an array of individualized instruction for identified students.
 Tier III support will be given outside of Tier I and Tier II time.
 This support will be provided by trained specialists and students will be progress monitored to track the effectiveness of the intervention.

 Mt.
-Comfort Elementary will also implement data review meetings each month to review tier II and tier III student data.
+Vernon Middle School will review data during quarterly meetings to identify at-risk students, review data, and make determinations for placements in Tier II and Tier III.
 During these data analysis discussions, teams may adjust the intervention, continue the intervention, or dismiss the intervention if the student has shown mastery.
-At this time, all progress monitoring will be reviewed.
+In those meetings, all progress monitoring will be reviewed.